With today’s affordable housing crisis, it feels more prudent than ever to look to ADUs as one possible solution.

 The ADU was in dire need of a makeover, and that’s just what Kylee and Steven got to work doing.
 It wasn’t long before they began renting out the new and improved property and generating substantial passive income, allowing them to use their ADU to pay off their mortgage!

 Check out the full video tour of their ADU here.

 Plan, hire, and manage your ADU project with Maxable!

 While times change, the need for housing does not.
-After consulting with thousands of homeowners and helping hundreds of complete ADUs, we’re more passionate than ever about accessory dwelling units!
+After providing free valuable ADU resources to thousands of homeowners and helping hundreds complete ADUs, we’re more passionate than ever about accessory dwelling units!

 Download our free Maxable resources to kickstart your next ADU project today!